AjaJax90/AjaJax/README.md

 # AjaJax
-built a sample survey form
+built a sample survey form using html and css